Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

         sheet = slgsw(scope,creds)

 * sheet.open_sheet(name_of_the_spreadsheet,name_of_a_single_worksheet)
-    <br>To open and start working on a single worksheet or a spreadsheet (if it only contains one worksheet).
+    <br>To open and start working on a single worksheet.
 The starting 'sheet' is the variable we mentioned in the initial function 'slgsw()' that saves all authenticating results.
     <br><br>name_of_the_spreadsheet: The name of the spreadsheet you want to work with. eg:

        "Example Spreadsheet"